Spruce Street RESTORATION

 DURING RESTORATION

-Below is the progress in the Quittapahilla Restoration in 2024.
-Featuring the implementation of modified mudsills, log vanes, digger logs, and bank grading on both sides of the stream.
+Photos below show the construction process in 2024, featuring the implementation of modified mudsills, log vanes, digger logs, and bank grading on both sides of the stream.

 All construction was done by Aquatic Resources Restoration Company (ARRC).